Edith Marion Patch

 Edith Marion Patch (27 July 1876 - 28 September 1954) was an American entomologist and writer.
-Born in Worcester, Massachusetts, she received a degree from the University of Minnesota in 1901 and originally embarked on a career as an English teacher before receiving the opportunity to organize the entomology department at the University of Maine.
-She became the head of the entomology department in 1904, and, despite misgivings from several male colleagues about having a female department head, she remained in this post until her retirement in 1937.
+Born in Worcester, Massachusetts, she completed a BSc at the University of Minnesota in 1901, treaded water in her career teaching English when she was selected as an intern in the Maine Agricultural Experiment Station at the University of Maine.
+Her elevation as head of the entomology department in 1904 was met by the misgivings from several male colleagues, despite not completing an MA at the University of Maine until 1910, followed by a Ph.D. at Cornell University in Ithaca, New York in 1911.
+She would retire from the post in 1937.
 Patch is recognized as the first truly successful professional woman entomologist in the United States.

-Patch earned her master's degree from the university of Maine in 1910 and a Ph.D. from Cornell University in Ithaca, New York in 1911.
 During her career, she was recognized as an expert on aphids and published Food Plant Catalogue of the Aphids in 1938.
 She was elected president of the American Nature Study Society and in 1930 became the first female president of the Entomological Society of America.
 Patch's residence in Old Town, Maine, was added to the National Register of Historic Places in 2001.